Listening

 “Music is a moral law.
 It gives soul to the universe, wings to the mind, flight to the imagination and life to everything” -Plato-

-As a school, we organise opportunities and collaborate in projects that enable children to share their musical skills at events both in and outside of school.
+As a school, we organise opportunities and participate in collaborative and ‘in-house; projects that enable children to share their musical skills at events both in and outside of school.
 We also invite specialist teachers to teach a variety of instruments to children such as ukuleles, guitars and drums.
+We teach and support children to be patient as they learn a new instrument/or song as well as enabling children to show forgiveness for their own musical trials and tribulations and mark these as great learning experiences and to see these as opportunities to develop perseverance within their own musicology studies.

-Most importantly, music should play an important role for children to express themselves freely as well as, through music, feel a part of a community that supports them and their individuality.
+Most importantly, music should play an important role for children to express themselves and be thoughtful towards others’ ideas and performances, so that all children feel part of a community that supports them and their individuality- offering that safe space of sanctuary.

 Fundamental music skills learnt throughout the curriculum: